talaniz/antonioalaniz.com/content/pages/about.md

 ##### January 2013 - Present

 #### Operations Engineer
+* Wrote Ping CRM system using Python and the Django Framework.
+* Designed a REST API wrapper in Python for clients to query and manipulate settings.
+* Automating daily operations tasks using Python and Powershell.
+* Deploying open source (MySQL, PostgreSQL, stunnel, etc.) and commercial tools on servers in Equinix NY4, Amazon AWS.
+* Setup and manage alerts on OpsView, Nagios to ensure 100% uptime across all development, demo and production servers.
-* Providing levels one and two triage and technical support to more than thirty brokerages worldwide within the software as a service (SaaS) technology model; effectively troubleshooting a variety of trade application, technology and web interface issues, escalating to level three as required.
+* Providing level two triage technical support to more than 100 brokerages worldwide.
 * Present weekly operations report on client upgrades, operational protocols and support issues to top-level executives.
-* Onboarding client servers to configuration management tools to automate full stack application deployments and upgrades.
-* Deploying open source (MySQL, PostgreSQL, stunnel, etc.) and commercial tools on servers in Equinix NY4, Amazon AWS.
-* Overseeing and administering all end of day processes, ensuring client requests and server changes are executed correctly and efficiently.
-* Productively contributing to the company knowledge base in wiki format, writing technology articles on new methods and findings from weekly research using Confluence.
-* Automating daily operations tasks using Python and Powershell including XML manipulation, remote server tasks and log research using a variety of open source tools to reduce operational risks.
-* Consistently closing the most client support tickets in Jira on a weekly basis.
-Analyzed company wiki site, gathered all relevant client and product information, converted results to a fully functional, normalized database using PostgreSQL and designed a web-based enterprise solution prototype using Python and the Django web framework.

 #### Quality Assurance Engineer
 * Writing functional test suites with Selenium and Python to run against a proprietary financial reporting system.